Birch bark manuscript: East Slavic manuscripts

 In Russian, the study of birch bark letters is informally known as berestologiya, from the word beryosta for the outer birch bark.
 Less than 3% of medieval Novgorod has been systematically excavated, and Valentin Yanin, the head of the Novgorod Archaeological Expedition, estimated that more than 20,000 remain to be discovered in Novgorod alone.
 Although the birch bark letters do not contain explicit dates, archaeologists have been able to date them with an accuracy of 10 to 15 years using methods including stratigraphy and dendrochronology.
 They can be dated even more precisely if historical names or events are mentioned.

 The late discovery of birch documents, as well as their amazing state of preservation, is explained by a deep culture layer in Novgorod (up to eight meters, or 25 feet) and heavy waterlogged clay soil which prevents the access of oxygen.
 Serious excavations in Novgorod started only in 1932, although some attempts had been made in the 19th century.
-Although their existence was mentioned in some East Slavic manuscripts (along with a mention of Slavs writing upon "white wood" by Ibn al-Nadim), Over two hundred styluses have also been found, mostly made of iron, some of bone or bronze.
+The earliest possible mention of their existence comes from authorities cited by Ibn al-Nadim, who described "Russians" writing upon "white wood" and gave an example of a "Russian" system of writing, adding, "I do not know whether these are words or single letters".
+Over two hundred styluses have also been found, mostly made of iron, some of bone or bronze.

 Andrey Zaliznyak distinguished the manuscripts in Novgorod from "supra-dialectal Old Russian".
 Other manuscripts in Novgorod have also shown distinct north Russian dialect forms.
 As Church Slavonic was used in liturgical and religious writing, while a supra-regional variety was used for trade, it is unclear to what extent Novgorodians at the time would have considered them to have been separate languages or distinct registers of a single language.
 In addition, there is some variation in birch bark letters due to a lack of standardization that is seen with modern literary languages.
 Some texts are also written with a mixture of Church Slavonic and Old Novgorodian, but others are written in a pure vernacular.
 The language found in the birch bark manuscripts represents the closest approximation to the vernacular Old Russian language.